 Police seek Anchorage woman charged with DUI manslaughter after her van fatally struck motorcyclist

 Jan.
-20—An Anchorage woman was under the influence of cocaine and methamphetamine last summer when her van struck a motorcycle and killed the driver, officials said.
+21—An Anchorage woman was under the influence of cocaine and methamphetamine last summer when her van struck a motorcycle and killed the driver, officials said.

 Mi Jung Sherrod, 55, was indicted on charges of manslaughter and driving under the influence, the state Department of Law said in a statement Thursday.